top of page

 Ontario government logo: Symbolizing the provincial funding for the Home Efficiency Plus (HER+) Program, offering rebates for energy-efficient home upgrades.

-Enbridge HER+: up to $5,000 in rebates: It is expected that the new program will replace the Home Efficiency Rebate Plus program.
+Enbridge HER+: up to $5,000 in rebates: The Home Renovation Savings program has replaced the Home Efficiency Rebate Plus program.

 Ready to unlock the full potential of the Home Renovation Savings Program?
-Get Rebate-Ready with a Free Quote!Ā Let Homes to Zero help you turn your dream home into a reality.
+Get Rebate-Ready with a Free Quote!
+Let Homes to Zero help you turn your dream home into a reality.

 bottom of page